3 Cost Containment Strategies to Minimize Assessment Hikes

 - Solar Thermal: $45,000

 Making sure your reserves are getting the best returns possible is an excellent strategy, but even more important is ensuring that your reserves are adequately funded and meeting state law requirements.
-Florida’s new building safety law SB4 has changed how reserves should be handled by condos and co-ops.
+Florida’s new building safety laws have changed how reserves should be handled by condos and co-operatives.
 To ensure that your association is protected, and most importantly, following the law, you should consult with association counsel and reserve experts.
-To learn more about the new requirements, download our 2022 Florida Special Session Legislative Alert.
+To learn more about the new requirements, download our 2023 Florida Special Session Legislative Alert and contact your association's legal counsel with questions.

 When did you last have your insurance audited?
 Are you covered correctly?
 Having the right insurance doesn’t just mean getting the lowest premium.
 Low premiums often come with high deductibles.
 It may be in your best interest to pay a little more each month and be better covered in the event of a disaster, or maybe not.
 Don’t set your policies to auto-renew – every year, work with your broker or agent to assess your coverage and make sure that it meets legal requirements, management agreement requirements as well as your association’s specific needs.